Sharapova, Radwanska advance; Stosur out in 2nd Rd

 MELBOURNE, Australia (AP) - Maria Sharapova advanced to the third round of the Australian Open without losing a game, and No. 4 Agnieszka Radwanksa extended the best winning streak of the year to 11 matches on Wednesday.

-Sam Stosur couldn't get the same traction, wilting again under the pressure of expectations at home.
-The 2011 U.S. Open champion twice failed to serve out the match before losing 6-4, 1-6, 7-5 to China's Zheng Jie in a second-round upset.
+But Sam Stosur wilted again under the pressure of expectations at home, the 2011 U.S. Open champion twice failing to serve out the match before losing 6-4, 1-6, 7-5 to China's Zheng Jie in a second-round upset.

 No. 9 Stosur couldn't close out her opponent.
 She was leading 5-2 in the third set and was only two points from advancing to the third round before Zheng, the first Chinese player to reach a Grand Slam semifinal when she made the last four at Wimbledon in 2008, reeled off five straight games to end Australia's involvement in the women's draw.

 It extended a miserable run at home for Stosur, who lost in the first round here last year in her first major after beating Serena Williams in the U.S. Open final.
-Her opening win Monday was her first victory in five matches at home.
+Her first-round win on Monday was her first in five matches at home.